wild camping in europe Guide

 Strange enough, you are actually not legally allowed to camp in a forest but from what we have read up on, that pretty much only complies if you are planning to make a fire.

 If not, you are all good to go, even the official forestry office of Poland have a map with forests and sites that are good for camping.

-The countries stated above are the countries in Europe that we can recommend fully or partly for wild camping.
+The countries stated above are those that we can recommend fully or partly for wild camping.
 As you will read, in some of the countries it is not only legal, but encouraged to do wild camping, some others have more restrictions whilst it is still legal.

-In the rest of Europe, it is more or less illegal to wild camp, some countries enforce this more than others.
+In the rest of Europe, it is more or less illegal, some countries enforce this more than others.

 It is of course still possible, and you can be lucky and not get fined.
 I have personally done this quite a lot, and I have only ended up with one fine in total, just 60 euros for sleeping in the car in Slovenia.

 If you are still interested in wild camping in the rest of Europe, here is a list of laws per country.

 Wild Camping - Laws per country in Europe

 In Albania is allowed and widely accepted in Albania.
 You should just avoid national parks and natural reserves.
 Don’t pitch up near state buildings or on private properties.

 You are not allowed to wild camp in Austria.
 But you are allowed to do a planned bivouac for one night if you are in a unprotected forest.